-In the UK, the security sector is a six billion turnover industry, with over 400,000 licensed security operatives currently working all over the country.
-But with more people choosing to work in this growing industry than ever before, who will train and prepare the newest batch of Door Supervisors and CCTV Operatives as they protect the public and keep us safe from the threat of crime and terrorism?
-Well, this could YOU!
+In the UK, the security sector is a six billion turnover industry with over 400,000 licensed security operatives currently working all over the country, but with more people choosing to work in this growing industry than ever before, who will train and prepare the newest batch of Door Supervisors and CCTV Operatives as they protect the public and keep us safe from the threat of crime and terrorism?

 Are you someone who loves the thrill of leading a classroom and equipping students with the knowledge and skills to prosper in their career?
-As a security training provider on the Get Licensed platform, you could be training delegates as they up-skill themselves in getting the necessary qualifications to kick-start their career on the front line of the security sector.
+As a security training provider with the Get Licensed platform, you could be teaching delegates in the classroom as they train to gain the necessary qualifications required in order to work on the front line of the security sector.

 What is a security training provider?